eohjelle/quereada/README.md

 # Disclaimer

 I built Quereada as a personal project, because it was a product that I wanted to use and share with others.
-However, I'm not a professional software engineer, so the code base may not always adhere to industry standards.
+However, I'm not a professional software engineer, so some design choices in the project may be non-standard.

 If you would like to contribute to the project, please do not hesitate to contact me.